qixuchen/Robust_Interact/README.md

 	(3). *Verify-Space* (can be found in SpacePrune.cpp)

-      The baseline algorithms can also be found in this directory
+      The baseline algorithms can also be found in this directory.

 2. Directory "RI_user_study", which contains the source codes for user study